We are exploring the properties of hardware and software systems to enable us to express and reason about all forms of computational systems.

 - How to achieve the key property of interoperability in complex, highly heterogeneous distributed systems

-- Overlay management in such environments to achieve end-to-end quality of service properties (including the dimension of energy efficiency)
+- Overlay management in such environments to achieve an end-to-end quality of service properties (including the dimension of energy efficiency)

 - Programmability to ease the burden of developing applications and services